open-phytoliths/Phytos-UK/README.md

 ## Who are we?
 * Emma Karoune - I'm based at the Alan Turing Institute (ekaroune@turing.ac.uk) and Historic England.
-* Sarah Elliot - I'm based at Bournemouth University.
+* Sarah Elliot - I'm based at Bournemouth University (selliott@bournemouth.ac.uk).

 ## Get in touch

-Please feel free to get in touch with us by email at ekaroune@turing.ac.uk or
+Please feel free to get in touch with us by email at ekaroune@turing.ac.uk or selliott@bournemouth.ac.uk

 ## Find out more